Fort Que Que (now Kwekwe)

 In late March 1896 many isolated prospectors and traders were killed in the vicinity of Maven’s kraal and Fort Ngwenya to the north of Gweru with their bodies lying unburied for six months until the arrival of the 7th Hussars under Lieut-Colonels Baden-Powell and Ridley in September 1896.
 By this time, the amaNdebele were streaming in to surrender their weapons – 180 surrendered in one day at Fort Vungu, but being in a poor defensive position, Fort Vungu was soon replaced by Fort Ngwenya in the west and Fort Que Que was built a further twenty-five kilometres to the north-east.

 The fort only played a very peripheral part in the last stage of the First Umvukela, or Matabele rebellion of 1896.
 Gwelo (now Gweru) was the fort’s closest settlement and under the command of Captain Gibb who arrived from Salisbury (now Harare) in April 1896.
 A Gwelo resident recorded: “Captain Gibbs disgusted with state of laager, formed fatigue parties and commenced fixing us up, it’s a Godsend he came to camp.”
-It appears that due to the hostility encountered to the north of Gwelo, transport and communication was primarily through Iron Mine hill, Umvuma (now Mvuma) Enkeldoorn (now Chivhu) and Charter to Salisbury (now Harare) and in May, Fort Gibbs, was built to guard this section of the road [see the Fort Gibbs article in Midlands Province]
+It appears that due to the hostility encountered to the north of Gwelo, in the area then called Maven, transport and communication was primarily through Iron Mine hill, Umvuma (now Mvuma) Enkeldoorn (now Chivhu) and Charter to Salisbury (now Harare) and in May, Fort Gibbs, was built to guard this section of the road [see the Fort Gibbs article in Midlands Province]

 At the end of 1896 the BSAP took over the running of Fort Gibbs until 1897 when it was abandoned, and it is very likely that the same process was repeated at Fort Que Que.
 However, in the case of Fort Que Que, the rapid growth of the civilian population at the Globe and Phoenix mine fourteen kilometres to the north also made its location as a police post redundant.
 Originally the mining settlement was named Sebakwe but renamed Que Que on 20 August 1902 after it was connected by rail to Salisbury and Gwelo in 1901 and to Bulawayo in 1902.